dariusdauskurdis/JSONReader/README.md

 Key: extra, value: , type: object
 ```

-Notice that childs are maps, and maps have auto sorting by key, but if need to loop by inserted order need to use class member "childs_order"
+Notice that childs are unordered_map, and unordered_map have own sorting, but if need to loop by inserted order need to use class member "childs_order"

 The idea of this library was to create something very simple on c++, only few functions, to use for parsing JSON file or string.